Sharaal/screeps.com/develop/README.md

       energy storage/container or drop it
       - amount: Sources in the room * 1
-    - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own
+    - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own.
+To harvest new energy the creep will use local dropped energy or harvest local sources
       - amount: 1 (if there is a spawn to built)
     - storageUpgrader: Draw energy from the energy storage/container and upgrade the controller